Pole Attachment Policy

 - The integrity of SWEPCO Texas pole grounds and connections to ground rods shall not be jeopardized.

-- Attachments to AEP Transmission poles are not allowed.
-Consideration for unique requests will be forwarded to AEP 's Transmission Department for review if requested.
+- Attachments to AEP Transmission poles without Distribution underbuild are not allowed.
+Consideration for AEP Transmission pole requests will be forwarded to AEP’s Transmission Department for review.
 All expenses for this review are at the expense of the Communication Company.
+Attachment reviews on Transmission facilities are significantly more expensive and time-consuming than reviews typically performed on Distribution poles.

 - Encroaching into the Communication Worker Safety Zone or into the Electrical Space is not permissible, even at road crossings.
 If the Communication Company is unable to meet any NESC code requirements for clearances above roads, SWEPCO Texas may rearrange its facilities, when possible, request others rearrange their facilities, or replace the pole at the attacher’s expense.
 The Communications Company will work with the other attachers to coordinate rearrangements, if feasible, and any expenses for such work.
 Measurements are to be taken from the ground up, not from SWEPCO Texas’s facilities down.